Training Tips

 The assigned fitness level and technical difficulty of your trip should be appropriate for your known physical abilities.
 But your experience will be more enjoyable and more comfortable if you train.

-Training should prepare you most for the vertical change, off-trail travel, and pack weight.
-I would not focus as much on training for mileage — it’ll happen naturally in the process of training for the other factors.
+Your training should prepare you primarily for vertical change, off-trail travel, and a loaded backpack.
+I would not focus on training for mileage — it’ll happen naturally in the process of training for these other factors.

 Vertical gain and loss

-Find vertical near where you live (e.g. mountains, hills, stadium stairs, parking garages, etc.) and train there regularly.
+Find vertical near where you live (e.g. mountains, hills, stadium stairs, parking garages, office buildings, residential high rises, etc.) and train there regularly.

 Hiking on flat surfaces or having good overall fitness is NOT a substitute for vertical-specific training.
 Each year, some clients struggle with the vertical more than they expected because they didn’t incorporate it into their training.